Cookley, Suffolk: Occupations

 The Occupation graph shows the various job sectors males and females were employed in.
 In 1881 most males (51) worked in the agricultural sector whereas most females (30) worked in the unknown occupation sector.
 This implies that many jobs were in the primary industry.
-The number of people employed in other occupations fluctuated for both genders, such as a few number of females being employed as professionals although no males are, and males working in house, furniture and decorations although females aren't and neither gender worked in animal related jobs.
-Due to a low population in this area, in 2011 when uncontested parish elections were held, in Cookley there was only one candidate for 5 seats suggesting that politics aren't strong for employment in the area.
+The number of people employed in other occupations fluctuated for both genders, such as a few number of females being employed as professionals although no males are, and males working in house, furniture and decorations although females aren't and neither gender worked in animal-related jobs.
+Due to a low population in this area, in 2011 when uncontested parish elections were held, in Cookley there was only one candidate for five seats suggesting that politics aren't strong for employment in the area.
 The 2011 census portrays that 20.6% are employed as managers, directors or senior officials whereas only 4.8% are employed in the sales and customer service sector.
-The Process, plant and machine operatives also has only 4.8% of people in that occupation.
+The Process, plant and machine operatives also have only 4.8% of people in that occupation.
 There are only 11.1% who have jobs in the associate professional and technical sector and 14.3% who have a professional occupation implying that more people are overall employed in the secondary sector rather than the tertiary or quaternary sector.